TheLocehiliosan/yadm/README.md

 Otherwise you can simply download the **yadm** script and put it into your `$PATH`.

 ## Getting Started
-_I would not change my blest estate for all the world calls good or great._ --Isaac Watts
+_I would not change my blest estate for all the world calls good or great._—Isaac Watts

 If you know how to use Git, then you already know how to use **yadm**.
 See the [man page](yadm.md) for a comprehensive explanation of commands and options.